DanielCaz/computer-caffeinator/README.md

 # Computer Caffeinator

-A simple Tkinter-based desktop app that simulates typing in a text entry box.
-The app can repeatedly type out "hello world" in a typewriter effect, with Start and Stop buttons to control the animation.
+A Python automation script that keeps your computer active by simulating user activity in Microsoft Word.
+It opens Word, creates a new document, and types text repeatedly.

 ## Why the name?